suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 Picking you up from kinder-fucking-garten,<br>
 Like a whore in a world totally fucked already.<br>
 <br>
-I'll incarcerate the zygote killers,<br>
+I'll incarcerate the diploid zygote killers,<br>
 Ban evolution and teach genesis instead.<br>
-I'll collaborate with oily and gassy,<br>
+I'll collaborate with mister oily and gassy,<br>
 Gang rape the climate crisis in the head.<br>
 <br>
-I'll use long respectable biggish words,<br>
+I'll use long respectable longish words,<br>
 Respectfully fuck the sorry sciencey ass.<br>
 Euphemisms are goodly green examples of,<br>
 Gaslighting without any polluting greasy gas.<br>
 <br>
-Our god's trump card, I, only and surely I,<br>
+Our god's black Amex is a goodly Trump card,<br>
 Hallelujah I am finally totally back.<br>
-Like the second cumming of christ,<br>
+Like the second cumming of cunt christ,<br>
 I kick bloody the opposing ball sac.<br>
 <br>
-Putin, you, I, Netanyahu, will the world end,<br>
+Putin, you, bro Netanyahu, & I everything end,<br>
 In an orgy of the richest white power sort.<br>
 Democracies subverted, thin Euro legs parted,<br>
 He who munches most muff, wins this sport.<br>